 Wonderful winter at Witley and Milford Commons

 The dryish sandy soil of Witley and Milford Commons makes it an ideal place to explore in winter.
-Covering a wide area, you can easily get away from the crowds to recharge your batteries.
 There are marked routes to follow, or you can simply go where you fancy and enjoy the woods, grasslands and heathland areas.
+On selected days in December, you can even harvest your own Christmas tree.
 Here are some of our favourite ways to enjoy this special place this season.

 Whether you wish to run, jog, power walk or simply slow down and stroll mindfully, the paths and tracks offer a variety of outdoor environments and views.
 Follow the pink trail markers to go round the Heathland Hike covering both commons and covers a full three miles, but feel free to take a short cut if you prefer.
 Pick up a leaflet at the information board in the car park.